ashmohney/ashmohney.github.io/README.md

 # ashmohney.github.io

 #####

-One page portfolio with an About Me, Contact, and links to current projects.
+One page portfolio with an About Me and Contact info.